hippyau/jands-cardbus/README.md

 ## Important to note

 Not all Jands Card Busses are created equal.
-DO NOT directly connect an ESP-II card to a the Event 4 / Echelon series bus (the one I present here), it is a different pinout, but seems to be very similar operation.
+DO NOT directly connect an ESP-II card to a the Event 4 / Echelon series bus (the one I present here), it is a different pinout, but seems to be very similar operation and a simple adapter could be made. [tbc]

 That there are different pinouts for some different Card Busses, depending on the series of console.
 See Issue below. https://github.com/hippyau/jands-cardbus/issues/1 Using the wrong pinout for the card you are working with will potentially damage the card!

-## CLI
+## Firmware Command Line Interface

 There is a CLI available, which helps in reading and working out the card bus...